Vocabulary for Government Topic

 This can be paraphrased by changing the word form of “unhealthy”, “fail” and “exercise”.

-Many people have poor health because they are failing to eat well and are not exercising enough.
+Many people have poor health as they are failing to eat well and are not exercising enough.

 5. Changing Sentence Structure